ProfSynapse/Obsidian_Converter/cline_docs/progress.md

 ## Completed Items ✓
 1. **Bug Fixes**
+   - Fixed PDF Conversion Error with determineCategory:
+     - Fixed "determineCategory is not a function" error in PDF conversion
+     - Updated fileTypeUtilsAdapter.js to properly handle asynchronous module loading
+     - Added robust fallback functions for when the module hasn't loaded yet
+     - Implemented more comprehensive file type detection in the fallback
+     - Ensured PDF files can be properly converted even during module loading
+     - Improved error handling for ES module imports in CommonJS environment
+   - Fixed Binary Data Transmission Error:
+     - Fixed "Failed to write temporary file: The first argument must be of type string or an instance of Buffer, ArrayBuffer, or Array or an Array-like Object.
+Received type number (37)" error
+     - Fixed "Buffer is not defined" error in browser environment
+     - Updated saveTempFile function in conversionManager.js to properly handle binary data
+     - Changed to use base64 encoding for binary data transmission over IPC
+     - Simplified temp directory handling by using a default value
+     - Ensured proper binary data handling for all file types (docx, audio, video, etc.)
+     - Leveraged browser-compatible approach for binary data transmission
+   - Fixed File Object Conversion in Electron:
+     - Implemented support for converting browser File objects in Electron environment
+     - Added saveTempFile function to save File objects to temporary files on disk
+     - Added cleanupTempFile function to remove temporary files after conversion
+     - Updated handleElectronConversion to handle File objects properly
+     - Added proper progress tracking for temporary file operations
+     - Ensured cleanup happens even if conversion fails
+     - Resolved "File object conversion not implemented yet in Electron" error

+   - Fixed PDF conversion error:
+     - Fixed "Unsupported type: pdf" error in file conversion
+     - Updated validateAndNormalizeItem function to properly handle specific file types
+     - Added getFileCategory helper function to map file extensions to categories
+     - Improved validation logic to check both category names and specific file types
+     - Ensured PDF files can be properly converted to Markdown

+   - Fixed chat bubble persistence issue:
+     - Created welcomeState store to track if welcome messages have been shown
+     - Modified CodexMdConverter.svelte to only show welcome messages on first app load
+     - Added subscription cleanup in component unmount to prevent memory leaks
+     - Updated stores/index.js to export the new welcomeState store
+     - Ensured chat bubbles don't reappear when navigating between pages
    - Fixed event handling error in Electron environment:
      - Fixed "Cannot destructure property 'type' of 'event.data' as it is undefined" error
      - Added null/undefined checks in eventHandlers.js for all event handlers